MohammedElagha/Non-Linear-Regression-using-SVM_RapidMiner/README.md

 ## Import Process to RapidMiner
 1- Clone
 2- (Optional) Import the excel data
-3- Change the extention of the xml file to rmp
+3- Change the extension of the xml file to rmp
 4- In the RapidMiner, import the rmp using "import process"
 5- Create your own data perprocessing and do something wonderful :)